On this page

 Education and Youth Board runs a website Noorteseire (Youth Monitor).
 This website gives an overview of studies related to youth, and some basic demographics, health, criminal behavior, education and labor market, youth work participation, social activism and leisure time spending preferences data on young people.
 Most of the data presented there come from Statistics Estonia and some from other sources.
 The data was collected mostly annually, except for some researches that are conducted every 2 or 4 years.
 Since 2019, there is a new initiative called Juhtimislauad, that gives an overview of the situation of young people and illustrates the data.

-As a part of the youth monitoring system Noorteseire, a yearbook is annually published starting from 2009.
+As a part of the youth monitoring system Noorteseire, a yearbook has been annually published starting from 2009.
 The yearbook contains two sections:

 - a statistical overview of the youth population in the country;